RaphaelS1/thesis_supplementary/README.md

 ## Images

 All images included in the above PhD thesis are in the "images" folder.
 Images may be copied and reproduced if appropriately cited.
+Graphics such as UML diagrams and pipelines are not included in this repo, these can be requested by opening an issue.

 ## Code